MushtaqHussain-coder/be-test/README.md

 ## 🏃‍♀️ Run backend

-To get the backend up and running, simply start the node server:
+To get the backend up and running simply start the node server:

 ```
 node index.js